 (2) Subject to this section, where a road passes through a fence or is to be constructed to pass through a fence the relevant authority may construct a motor traffic pass and a gate.

-(3) Where a fence includes a gate at or near the point where a motor traffic pass is to be constructed and it is necessary to remove the gate during construction, the relevant authority shall on the completion of the construction re-erect the gate in the fence at a point that is reasonably near the motor traffic pass.
+(3) Where a fence includes a gate at or near the point where a motor traffic pass is to be constructed and it is necessary to remove the gate during construction, the relevant authority must on the completion of the construction re-erect the gate in the fence at a point that is reasonably near the motor traffic pass.

-(4) A motor traffic pass shall be constructed according to plans and specifications approved by the Commissioner.
+(4) A motor traffic pass must be constructed according to plans and specifications approved by the Commissioner.

-(5) Except where the land so enclosed is used only for pastoral or grazing purposes, before the relevant authority commences the construction of a motor traffic pass it shall give not less than one month’s written notice of its intention to construct the motor traffic pass to the occupier of the land enclosed by the fence.
+(5) Except where the land so enclosed is used only for pastoral or grazing purposes, before the relevant authority commences the construction of a motor traffic pass it must give not less than one month’s written notice of its intention to construct the motor traffic pass to the occupier of the land enclosed by the fence.

 (6) A person to whom notice is given pursuant to subsection (5) may object to the construction of the motor traffic pass at any time within one month of the date of the notice by letter addressed to the relevant authority.

-(7) Where the relevant authority gives notice of its intention to construct a motor traffic pass and receives an objection pursuant to subsection (6) it shall not construct the motor traffic pass referred to in the notice unless the objection is subsequently withdrawn.
+(7) Where the relevant authority gives notice of its intention to construct a motor traffic pass and receives an objection pursuant to subsection (6) it must not construct the motor traffic pass referred to in the notice unless the objection is subsequently withdrawn.

-(8) The costs of constructing a motor traffic pass shall be borne by the relevant authority and the costs of maintaining a motor traffic pass shall be borne —
+(8) The costs of constructing a motor traffic pass must be borne by the relevant authority and the costs of maintaining a motor traffic pass must be borne —

 (a) in the case of a highway or a main road, by the Commissioner; and